 But as I stated earlier, the best plan of action is to get clean, unclipped recordings from the get-go.

-This means proper using gear in proper working condition, gain staging in any analog equipment, not overloading anything in line, driving any ADCs well below clipping, and keeping a watchful eye over the entire recording process to ensure everything is being recorded clean.
+- Keeping a watchful eye over the entire recording process to ensure everything is being recorded clean.

 To recap, there are a few strategies to help us fix and avoid distorted recordings and, therefore, distorted mixes: